AllThingsSmitty/css-protips/README.md

 ### Use `:valid` or `:invalid` CSS Selector to validate HTML Input Elements

-If you want to validate HTML input element without using javascript, you can use `:valid` or `:invalid` css selector.
+If you want to validate HTML input element without using javascript, you can use `:valid` or `:invalid` CSS selector.
 The `:valid` and `:invalid` CSS selectors are used to style HTML input elements based on their validity.
 When an input element is **valid**, the `:valid` selector can be used to apply a specific style to it.
 Conversely, when it is **invalid**, the `:invalid` selector can be used to apply a different style to it.

 **Examples**